Members

 Undergraduate Student

-Megan is studying Neurobiology & Spanish.
-She is a second year undergraduate.
+Megan is majoring in Neurobiology with Honors & Spanish.
+She is a fourth year undergraduate.
 She is from the Milwaukee area.
 She enjoys hiking and hot yoga in her free time.
-She is participating in this lab because it provides an introduction to research methods and clinical trials, which she plans to do in the future, as she in a pre-med path.
+She is participating in this lab because it provides an introduction to research methods and clinical trials, which she plans to do in the future, as she is in a pre-med path.
 Megan’s research in the lab is focused on investigating the neural processing of acoustically enhanced speech.

 Janani Sampath